 The word for Dresden is re-creating.
 The city has been re-created, as it existed before it was bombed during the Second World War.
 As if they wanted to go even more back in time.
 They created a Panometer Dresden – a giant painting inside an out of use but giant cylindrical Gasometer.
-They engaged Austrian artist Yadegar Assisi to re-create the city of Dresden.
+They engaged Austrian artist Yadegar Assisi to re-create the city.
 As it existed in 1756 using a technique that mixes many art forms from pictures to paintings to architectural drawings to technical elements to create drama.
 Why 1756 – because this was the time of Augustus the Strong.
-The most famous monarch of Dresden and probably the most prosperous time the city has seen under him.
+The most famous monarch of the region and probably the most prosperous time the city has seen under him.

 Panometer Dresden – Recreating Dresden of 1756

 Light & Sound Show at Panometer Dresden

-In about 6 minutes, the light and sound show takes you through a day in Dresden.
+In about 6 minutes, the light and sound show takes you through a day in the city.
 It begins with the dawn, with light rays falling on the city to increasing luminosity of the sun.
 Sounds are subtle but nonetheless an integral part of creating the ambiance.
 In the evening you can hear the prayer sounds as the sun goes down.
 Some windows in the houses light up to show that the city is a living city.
 And people are perhaps having their dinner inside these lit up houses.
 You can move around the paintings and through as many cycles of the show you can see various parts of the city during various times of the day.

 There is even a display of fireworks, earthquake, court jesters and horse-drawn carriages.
 The spires and domes of the churches and chapels are so clear that you see them the best in this painting rather than with your naked eye.
 When there is a far bigger distance between your eye and the monument and many more obstructions in between.
 Music has been specifically created for this ambiance and it quite takes you back in time.